-Copy the first input (source) geometry onto the points of the second input (target) geometry.
-This is very useful for populating scenes with geometry with full control over the placement of the copies.
+This is very useful for populating scenes with repeated elements such as trees, buildings, or snowflakes with full control over the placement of the copies.

 For example, you can arrange copies in a spherical shape by copying them onto the points of polygonal sphere.
-Or you could copy a tree model onto the points of a Grid, then add turbulence to the grid’s points to add randomness to the placement of the trees.
+Or you could scatter points across a terrain geometry and copy trees onto the points.

 Click the Copy to Points tool on the Modify tab.

 Select the source geometry you want to copy and press Enter.